-- Anna Curcio, “Practicing militant inquiry: Composition, strike and betting in the logistics workers struggles in Italy,” ephemera: theory & politics in organization 14, no. 3 (2014). // via
+- Anna Curcio, “Practicing militant inquiry: Composition, strike and betting in the logistics workers struggles in Italy,” ephemera: theory and politics in organization 14, no. 3 (2014). // via

 - Sven Beckert, Empire of Cotton: A Global History (New York: Knopf, 2014).